suomitek/suomitek-appboard/docs/user/dashboard.md

 ### Add more chart repositories

-By default, Kubeapps comes with the official Kubernetes chart repositories enabled.
+By default, Suomitek-appboard comes with the official Kubernetes chart repositories enabled.
 You can see the list of enabled chart repositories in the "App Repositories" page under the "Configuration" menu:

 ![Repositories List](../img/dashboard-repos.png)